-Air traffic control is one of aviation’s most demanding professions, requiring controllers to manage dozens of aircraft simultaneously while maintaining razor-thin safety margins.
-Now artificial intelligence is entering the control tower—not to replace human controllers, but to give them superhuman capabilities.
-AI-enhanced ATC represents the future of airspace management, promising safer skies and greater capacity without building new runways.
+Air traffic control is one of aviation’s most demanding professions.
+Controllers manage dozens of aircraft simultaneously while maintaining razor-thin safety margins.
+Now artificial intelligence is entering the control tower—not to replace human controllers, but to give them capabilities beyond what any human could achieve alone.

-AI addresses these limitations, extending human capability rather than replacing it.
+AI addresses these limitations by extending human capability rather than replacing it.

 AI-powered arrival managers sequence aircraft approaching busy airports.
 These systems: